 Bonus Tip: Move Your HQ Closer to a Black Hole

-Yes gravitational time dilation is a real thing.
+Yes, gravitational time dilation is a real thing.
 Just look at Nolan’s Interstellar.
 Time slows down the closer you are to a large gravitational force.
-So the only issue would be when you came back to Earth to IPO, we may no longer be here :).
+So, the only issue would be that when you came back to Earth to IPO, we may no longer be here.